Welcome to Edumir!

 In the first four articles on electrostatics, we learned about electric charges, electric charge distributions, electric field and Coulomb’s law of electric force.
 We became to know that the charges of the same sign will go away and opposite charges will come closer due to electrostatic interactions.
 The paths through which the charges move due to the electrostatic force are the electric field lines or electric lines of force.
 In … Read more

-We know that an static charge produces an electric field around it.
+A static charge produces an electric field around it.
 Again, when a charge is in motion, it produces a magnetic field around it.
-But do you know how do electromagnetic waves produce?
-An accelerating charge produces electromagnetic waves where both the electric field and magnetic field propagates together.
-This is called an electromagnetic field.
-The electric and magnetic energy flows in an electromagnetic field in the form … Read more
+But how electromagnetic waves are produced?
+An accelerating charge produces electromagnetic waves where both the electric field and magnetic field propagate together in an electromagnetic field.
+Electromagnetic waves are nothing but the flow of electric and magnetic energies in the electromagnetic field.
+In this article, we’re going … Read more

-Scientist Hans Christian Oersted first observed the deflection of a magnetic needle or compass placed near a current carrying wire.
-This concludes that the current carrying wire can produce a magnetic field around it.
+Scientist Hans Christian Oersted first observed the deflection of a magnetic needle or compass placed near a current-carrying wire.
+This concludes that a current-carrying wire can produce a magnetic field around it.
 In another article, we have discussed the Origin, definition, unit and dimension of magnetic field.
-Since, the magnetic field is a vector quantity, it will have a direction.
-In this article, we are going to discuss … Read more
+Since the magnetic field is a vector quantity, it will have a direction.
+In this article, we are going to discuss all possible … Read more

 • Intensity of Magnetic Field – formula, definition (1 Tesla)